DavidAce/h5pp/readme.md

     find_package(h5pp PATHS <path to h5pp-install-dir> REQUIRED)

     if (h5pp_FOUND)
-        target_link_libraries(fooExecutable PRIVATE h5pp::h5pp h5pp::deps)
+        target_link_libraries(fooExecutable PRIVATE h5pp::h5pp h5pp::deps h5pp::flags)
     endif()
 ```

+The target `h5pp::h5pp` will import the `h5pp` headers.
+The target `h5pp::deps` will import dependencies.
-The target `h5pp::h5pp` will import the `h5pp` headers and set the compile flags that you need to compile with `h5pp`.
-These flags enable C++17 and experimental headers.
+The target `h5pp::flags` sets the compile flags that you need to compile with `h5pp`.
+These flags enable C++17 and experimental filesystem headers, i.e. `-std=c++17 -lstdc++fs`, as well as `-stdlib=libstdc++` when using Clang.

-If you want to link the dependencies manually, omit `h5pp::deps` above.
+**Note** If you want to link the dependencies manually, omit `h5pp::deps` above.
 The target `h5pp::deps` will import those dependencies for `h5pp` that were found or downloaded automatically during install.
 For each dependency found,
 a target will be made available, i.e., `h5pp::Eigen3`, `h5pp::spdlog` and `h5pp::hdf5`.
-In fact, `h5pp::deps` is simply an alias for these targets.
+In fact, `h5pp::deps` is simply an alias for those three targets, which can be used individually.

-#### Without install method (i.e. just copying the header folder)
-You will have to manually link the dependencies `hdf5`, `Eigen3` and `spdlog` to your project.